Community: Hillhurst – 800 12 St. N.W (South of SAIT)

-To the South West end of the park, you’ll find a stage where summer concerts are performed as well as the playground (full review of Riley Park playground – new in 2015).
+To the South West end of the park, you’ll find a stage where summer concerts are performed as well as the playground (full review of Riley Park playground).

 In the centre of the park to the East of the wading pool, is the home of the Calgary Cricket Club and a cricket pitch.